lizardfs/documentation/source/man/mfsgoals.cfg.5.rst

   these labels.
 Otherwise, default wildcard labels will be used.
 K can be in range from 2 to 32 and M from 1 to 32.

-  If the type is unspecified is is assumed to be *std*.
+  If the type is unspecified it is assumed to be *std*.

 The list of 'labels' is a list of chunkserver labels as defined in mfschunkserver.cfg(5). 'label' can consist of up to 32 alphanumeric